kmharrington/jbolo/README.md

 The python code driving jbolo lives in the python/ subdirectory.
 The files there are:
 - physics.py  This is mostly copied from the original BoloCalc/bolo-calc, with some functions removed or simplified.
 - jbolo_funcs.py  This has two main functions, "run_optics" and "run_bolo", as well as some helper functions for those and some reporting functions.
 Typically one would "run_optics" to find the photon-related properties (optical power, photon noise, etc), then "run_bolo" to calculate detector NEPs, NETs, etc.  However, one could just use one of those routines without the other if you want to streamline calculations for some other purpose.
+- utils.py contains utilities related to loading experiments and files
 - RunOnce.py  This is a python script that reads a yaml file, calls run_optics, then run_bolo, then prints some useful information.
 It can be run from the command line (with the yaml filename as an argument), and will save the sim to a pickle file if you use the relevant keyword argument.
 This is (for me) the typical way jbolo is run.

 Two python jupyter notebooks of interest are in the top-level directory.